All Episodes

 And that we are now told no one that is Epstein adjacent is going to face additional charges because we don't have evidence of that.

-Yeah, we we obviously do not know what Bill Gates' relationship was with Epstein, anything related to the island.
+Yeah, we obviously do not know what Bill Gates' relationship was with Epstein, anything related to the island.

 What we do know is that his wife, now ex-wife, was extremely bothered by it.

-The question is why do these really super rich guys have to deal with a guy like Epstein?
+The question is, why do these really super rich guys have to deal with a guy like Epstein?

-And what we also know about Bill Gates is that uh at least the allegation was made that Epstein did try to blackmail Bill Gates.
+And what we also know about Bill Gates is that at least the allegation was made that Epstein did try to blackmail Bill Gates.

-And those are the wildest hard players.
+Those are the wildest card players.

 So there's evidence on these things.

-Nobody wants to see the nasty videos, but you know, it just in terms of these financial transactions, a billion dollars in transactions that are that are uh deemed to be by JP Morgan and by federal law enforcement related to human trafficking.
+But, you know, just in terms of these financial transactions, $8 billion in transactions that are deemed to be by JPMorgan and by federal law enforcement related to human trafficking, who are those transactions with?

 Were they certain flights of airplanes that he was paying for?